Port Hadlock Wastewater System

 Visit the newsletter page to access project newsletters and sign up for email notifications when new newsletters are published.

-Below are links to the DRAFT 2020 Sewer Facility Plan update.
+Below are links to the 2021 Sewer Facility Plan update.
 These documents contain updates to the 2008 Sewer Facility Plan and are consistent with the information contained in the May 2019 Value Engineering Review (Feasibility Study).
 The updated plan reflects the use of new pre-fabricated, modular MBR treatment units and a pressurized collection system to reduce initial project costs.
 Zoning, population, and project phasing remain unchanged from the 2008 Plan.
 Several growth scenarios are analyzed.
-As of September 2020, this DRAFT plan is currently under review by the Department of Ecology.
+The Plan has received approval from the Department of Ecology.

 The results of the feasibility study were published in the Port Hadlock Wastewater System Value Engineering Review (May 2019.)